narayanareddy11/K8s-Helm-GitHub-Actions/README.md

-# 🚀 My Helm App – Multi-Environment Kubernetes Deployment
+# 🚀 Helm App – Multi-Environment Kubernetes

 This repository showcases a full CI/CD pipeline using **GitHub Actions**, **Helm**, and **Minikube** to deploy a Python Flask application into **three isolated environments**: